scala/scala3/tests/bench/transactional/results.md

-In the fully monomorphic benchmark, specializing only megamorphic targets has the same performance as not spezializing at all (not surprising, since there are no megamorphic targets).
+In the fully monomorphic benchmark, specializing only megamorphic targets has the same performance as not specializing at all (not surprising, since there are no megamorphic targets).
 Specializing everything incurs about a 14% performance hit (maybe due to the extra code generated; it's hard to pin down what it is).